Study Spanish in Buenos Aires Argentina

 Q:How's your favorite way to explore a city?
 Do you want to explore Buenos Aires with me?
 Read the examples:

 On Saturday Recoleta: visit the cementery, cultural art center,church, BA design center,the market and Floralis big sculpture , tired and like music?
-Sit in the nice at the auditorium of the law school and enjoy a free concert at 4 or 6 pm, them take bus 130 till Malba museum.
+Sit in the nice auditorium of the law school (facultad de Derecho) and enjoy a free concert at 4 or 6 pm, them take a bus till Malba museum.

 On Sunday La Boca: caminito and Boca Jr. stadium them have lunch there watching some simple tango show while eating empanadas and good argentinian malbec wine.
 Paseo Colón, them walk and explore Parque Lezama & Museo Histórico Nacional, take Defensa st. till the market and antiques shop, take your time to sip a coffee listen the music, the market close at 6 pm, them keep walking along defenza and you´ll get to Plaza de Mayo where is Casa Rosada, Cabildo, the cathedral and Casa de la Cultura.